justinmakaila/Swift-String-Tools/README.md

 ### License
-String Tools is under MIT Liscence.
-Check the liscense file for more information.
+String Tools is under MIT License.
+Check the license file for more information.

 ### Contact Info